 So you’re planning a wedding, or maybe you’re just curious — how the heck do people plan an eco-friendly wedding?
 Is it even possible?

 Short answer: planning an eco-friendly wedding is actually less complicated than you might think it is, in some ways it’s easier.
 Not to mention that depending on the size and your wedding-day vision, it can actually be much more cost-effective.
-Of course, this depends on a lot of things, all of which we’ll be diving into today.
+Of course, this depends on a lot of things, all of which we’ll be diving into in this post.

 The most budget and eco-friendly wedding alternative?